 Flood Hazard and Flood Risk 2019

-Flood hazard maps show flood extent and the water depth for different flood scenarios.
-The hazard maps illustrates flooding caused by high water levels of a body of water itself.
-Floods that are caused by sewage plants exceeding their capacity or groundwater surfacing, failure of dams installed for water-management purposes or heavy rainfall are not included in flood hazard maps.
-Flood risk maps indicate potential adverse consequences associated with floods with reference to the protected assets defined in the European FRMD (LAWA 2018).
+The flood hazard maps show the flood extent of and the water depth of flood events with a high, medium and low probability (cf. Fig. 2).
+For Berlin, the maps present floods caused by river flooding.
+Floods caused by sewage plants exceeding their capacity or groundwater surfacing, failure of dams installed for water-management purposes or heavy rainfall are not shown on the maps.

 The flood risk maps display the potential flood damage for three flood scenarios with a high, medium or low probability.
 They provide information on:

 - the number of inhabitants that are potentially affected per risk area,

 - adverse consequences to economic activity and land use of the affected areas

 - adverse consequences to UNESCO World Heritage Sites and

 - conservation districts that may be affected, e.g. drinking water protection areas and Natura 2000 areas.

 The flood hazard maps and flood risk maps constitute an important tool in flood prevention and flood protection.
 On the one hand, they are intended for internal use by the authorities.
 They provide the basis for deriving measures as part of the Flood Risk Management Plan.
 In Berlin, flood areas are defined based on the flood hazard maps (SenStadt 2019c).
 In flood areas, building restrictions apply (Law and Ordinance Gazette p.
 658ff, only in German), which then impact on planning and land use.
 Outside their application in flood areas, flood hazard maps represent the spatial backdrop for “risk areas” (cf. Article 78b para.
 1 sentence 1 WHG).
 Relevant restrictions for fuel oil consumer installations also apply here.